Janet Pomeroy

-Janet Pomeroy (1911 or 1912–November 26, 2005) was an American advocate for individuals with disabilities and the founder of one of the first recreation centers dedicated to providing inclusive opportunities for people with physical and developmental challenges.
+Janet Pomeroy (1911 or 1912 – November 26, 2005) was an American advocate for individuals with disabilities and the founder of one of the first recreation centers dedicated to providing inclusive opportunities for people with physical and developmental disabilities.

 Life

 Born Esther Janet Akers, she was raised in a large family on a farm near San Antonio, Texas.
 At the age of 10, she contracted polio, which left her with a partially immobilized arm.
 After moving to Hillsborough, California, she volunteered with the Red Cross and began working with children who had cerebral palsy, an experience that inspired her to create her own recreation center in San Francisco.
 In Hillsborough, she also met and married Morris Pomeroy.

 Pomeroy earned a bachelor's degree in recreation in 1953 and a master’s degree in therapeutic recreation in 1962, both from San Francisco State University.
 In the 1970s, she helped develop programs designed to assist disabled individuals transitioning from state institutions into more independent living arrangements, ultimately aiding more than 15,000 people.

 Pomeroy was a devout Christian.
 She died in her sleep on November 26, 2005, at her home in Hillsborough, California, at the age of 93.